BHASVIC-LKeelingHillard22/BHASVIC-LKeelingHillard22/README.md

 - 👋 Hi, I’m @BHASVIC-LKeelingHillard22
 - 👀 I’m interested in jonathan
 - 🌱 I’m currently learning common sense
-- 💞️ I’m looking to collaborate on tornail businesses
+- 💞️ I’m looking to collaborate on toenail businesses
 - 📫 How to reach me: github or teams or email or any other method

 <!---